cherry-wb/lbd/_sources/llvmstructure.txt

 ---------------------------------

 .. note::
-   This section comes from AOSA
+   This section comes from AOSA. http://www.ituring.com.cn/article/4206

 The "mix and match" approach allows target authors to choose what makes sense for their architecture and permits a large amount of code reuse across